 This gift guide will keep the Foodies on your list HAPPY and HUNGRY!
-There are gifts for any budget, and the list includes 2 homemade and 3 under $20!
+There are gifts for any budget, and the list includes 2 homemade and 2 under $20!

-- Tower Garden: The ultimate foodie gift is the Tower Garden.
+Tower Garden: The ultimate foodie gift is the Tower Garden.
 This allows year-round food growing in any climate!
 Based on a recent study done by ATL Urban Farms, the return on investment can be as little as 6 months!
 Growing aeroponically means no soil, less water, quicker growth, and more produce yield!
 Easy $45 per month payment option for 12 months makes it super affordable!

-- Back to the Roots Mushroom Farm: Another home-growing experience for the foodie in your life!
+Back to the Roots Mushroom Farm: Another home-growing experience for the foodie in your life!
 This kit is under $20!

-- Homemade Bourbon Bacon Brittle: This recipe is sure to please your foodie’s palate!
+Homemade Bourbon Bacon Brittle: This recipe is sure to please your foodie’s palate!
 Wrap it up with a mini hammer and mini bottle of bourbon for an exciting homemade gift!

-- Homemade Finishing Salts: Back almost 10 years ago, I made some really great Finishing Salts for family and friends.
+Homemade Finishing Salts: Back 10+ years ago, I made some really great Finishing Salts for family and friends.
 I made Matcha Salt and Citrus and Fennel Salt.
 I could literally put that on EVERYTHING!
 This is a really inexpensive and fun homemade gift to make!
 I put them in cute ceramic jars with lids from Old Time Pottery and wrapped with a festive ribbon.
 They still use them today!

-- CSA Share: Any foodie would love a CSA share (Community Supported Agriculture).
+CSA Share: Any foodie would love a CSA share (Community Supported Agriculture).
 This gives them a weekly supply of produce, eggs, and possibly meat depending on the farm you are using.
 Local Harvest has a nice way of finding a CSA, and if you’re local to the Berkshires in Massachusetts, Berkshire Grown is a great resource.

-Whatever gift you choose for the Foodie in your life, any of the above will score you big time points!
+Whichever gift you choose for the Foodie in your life, any of the above will score you big time points!

 Sara ~Fresh Foodie Mama~